 The LAIF account monies are not subject to use by the State to resolve budget deficits.
-California Government Code 16429.3 states that monies placed with the Treasurer for deposit in the LAIF by cities, counties, special districts, nonprofit corporations, or qualified quasi-governmental agencies shall not be subiect to either of the followina: Sections 16312, 16313. (a) Transfer or loan pursuant to 16310. or (b) Impoundment or seizure by any state official or state agency.
+California Government Code 16429.3 states that monies placed with the Treasurer for deposit in the LAIF by cities, counties, special districts, nonprofit corporations, or qualified quasi-governmental agencies subject shall not be to either of the followina: Transfer loan pursuant to Sections 16310, 16312, 16313. (a) (b) Impoundment or seizure by any state official or state agency.